 One cold Winter morning, I stood waiting for the bus.
 The Sun was low in the sky, having only just risen a half hour ago, and would set only a few hours from now.
 Stripes of clouds drifted in the air, stretching but never losing their shape.
 I was bundled up, but still felt the cold slip under the cuffs of my pants around my ankles and the chill on my back.

 The evergreens here were taller than those back home, she thought.
 They stretched up towards the sky, becoming long & spindly by the tree tops, swaying only gently in the breeze.
 She wondered how they managed to stay so strong, being as slight as they were.
-The fog spilled around them like molasses poured onto a plate.
-It swirled around her, & she drew her hand through it as if testing the water.
-She brought her hand up to her face the the fog dripped off of it, spiraling down as it tumbled back into the stream.

 It started innocuously enough, as most of my projects did.
 A friend of mine crashed their drone into the lake, presumed dead.
 Just a small consumer model, all stock.
 Once we fished it out, water had run to the motherboard, shorted everything.
 He said it was done, and that I could have it.

 I first saw it in a dream.
 At least, I thought it was a dream.
 I’m not sure how I would’ve gotten on a boat otherwise.
 The quivering lights, on the horizon, drifting and shifting, a mirage on the bay, towards the harbor.
 A flying fish leapt from the salty spray to watch me before returning to sleep in the deep.